antononcube/Raku-Jupyter-Chatbook/README.md

 > Jupyter notebooks provide a web-based (or console-based) Read Eval Print Loop (REPL) for running code and serializing input and output.

-It is desirable to include the interaction with Large Language Models (LLMs) to the "typical" REPL systems or workflows.
+It is desirable to include the interaction with Large Language Models (LLMs) into the "typical" REPL systems or workflows.
 Having LLM-aware and LLM-chat-endowed notebooks -- **chatbooks** -- can really speed up the:
 - Writing and preparation of documents on variety of subjects
-- Derivation of useful Raku (actionable) code
+- Derivation of useful programming code
-- Adoption of Raku by newcomers
+- Adoption of programming languages by newcomers

 This repository is mostly for experimental work, but it aims to be *always* very useful for interacting with LLMs via Raku.